Harry & Lena

 Harry & Lena is a 1970 studio album issued by RCA Records by Harry Belafonte and Lena Horne.
-In 1970 Belafonte Enterprises Production, recorded a television special for ABC featuring Harry Belafonte and Lena Horne as double billed artists.
-The hour special titled Harry & Lena, For The Love Of Life first aired on March 22, 1970, featuring solo and duet performances.
-Later in year the main sponsor of the show, Fabergé, made this studio recording of songs featured and performed in the television special available as a limited edition collectors item.
+In 1970, Belafonte Enterprises produced an ABC television special featuring Harry Belafonte and Lena Horne.
+The hour special titled Harry & Lena, For The Love Of Life was broadcast on March 22, 1970, featuring solo and duet performances.
+Fabergé, sponsor of both the program and this studio recording of songs featured and performed in the television special, issued as a limited collectors edition.